Share:

 Che Lopez

-Maestro Che is a Signature Member of the Northwest Watercolor Society (NWWS), Puget Sound Group of Northwest Artists (PSG), and also a member of the American Watercolor Society.
-He also co-chaired the NWWS Waterworks 2013 and NWWS 74th International Open Exhibition 2014.
-Che was nominated to become the NWWS Vice President for 2016–17 and President for the 2017–18 year.
+I’m honored to be a Signature Member of the Northwest Watercolor Society (NWWS)Puget Sound Group of Northwest Artists (PSG), and a member of the American Watercolor Society.
+I’ve had the privilege of co-chairing NWWS Waterworks 2013 and the 74th International Open Exhibition, and served as Vice President (2016–17) and President (2017–18) of NWWS.